-In 2005 the first Sub Centre was established in Shedeshwar which is more than 23 km away from the Bamhani Base Centre over mainly unmade roads.
+In 2005 the first Sub Centre was established in Shedeshwar which is more than 30 km away from the Bamhani Base Centre over mainly unmade roads.
 Following this successful pilot project at Shedeshwar a second Sub Centre was set up in Gondwananagar which is adjacent to the MIDC Industrial Area and about 18 km away from the Bamhani Base Centre.
 In January 2008 the Sangam established a third Sub Centre in Narayanpur, 21 km south of the Bamhani Base Centre.
-Each of the three Sub Centres provide a kindergarten class for the village children, a sewing class for young women and a healthcare clinic base for the surrounding villages run by a Trained Birth Attendant who supports the home based Village Health and Social Workers.
+Each of the three Sub Centres provided a kindergarten class for the village children, a sewing class for young women and a healthcare clinic base for the surrounding villages run by a Trained Birth Attendant who supported the home based Village Health and Social Workers.

 |